 The pantries are supported by the entire Lake County community including churches, individuals, Waukegan Community Development Block Grant, corporate and foundation grants and many others.
 COOL programs are also supported by the United Way of Lake County.

 COOL began the Transitional Housing Program in October of 1988.
-The purpose of this Family Housing Program is to provide case management to homeless families in need of life re-structuring.
-Along with case management, we provide a clean, safe place to live, counseling, life skills training and other support services which collectively work to enable guest families to transform their lives and make a smooth progression toward self-sufficient living.
+The purpose of this Family Housing Program is to provide housing and case management to homeless families in need of life re-structuring.
+Along with case management , COOL provides a clean, safe place to live, counseling, life skills training and other support services which collectively work to enable guest families to transform their lives and make a smooth progression toward self-sufficient living.
 COOL provides rent and utility paid housing for up to 12 months while families work to save enough money for a home down payment or first and last months rent upon leaving the program.

 Guest families must be motivated to follow their individual goals plan in order to reach success in every category of their lives.
 Families must maintain a job, save money, receive counseling, attend money management classes, and acquire better domestic skills and parenting skills.
 Following the policies and guidelines is mandatory and enables families to achieve successful problem solving skills, such as attaining dependable transportation and adequate childcare, allowing them to progress more quickly and achieve goals more rapidly.